-I thought about what he’d said, and it seemed an answer to my prayers, “No man would want you if they seen you with me.”
+I thought about what he’d said, and it seemed an answer to my prayers, “No man would want you if they saw you with me.”
 But it was the last part I didn’t like.
-I didn’t want Dillon to get into trouble, but I wanted to make sure that Conner never wanted to touch me again.
+I didn’t want Dillon to get into trouble, but I wanted to ensure that Conner never tried to touch me again.

 I looked at Dillon as he pulled into the parking lot of Nathan’s.
-It was very busy from the looks of things.
-He turned to me and said, “Jade, I brought you here because they’s good people and you won’t be humiliated here.
+It was bustling from the looks of things.
+He turned to me and said, “Jade, I brought you here because they’s good people, and you won’t be humiliated here.
 I won’t let anyone harm you, even if it were to cost me my life.”
-He reached his hand under my chin, and pulled my face up, looked into my eyes with a look that made me feel safe.
+He reached his hand under my chin, pulled my face up, and looked into my eyes with a look that made me feel safe.

 We grabbed a booth in the back, and Dillon went to the counter and ordered.
 There was a jukebox in the corner playing Aretha Franklin and bright red-checkered curtains in the windows.
 I loved soul music because it seemed to carry so much emotion.
 Dillon set down two Coke-a-Colas and a bottle of ketchup.
 “Two double cheeseburgers and fries is on the way!
 Miss Jade, I hopes you got an appetite because Lenny makes the best around.”

-We didn’t talk much on the ride back to the Taylor’s store.
+We didn’t talk much on the ride back to Taylor’s store.
 I guess I was busy trying to figure out how to deal with the emotions I was feeling.
-I was terrified of Conner and not very sure of what would happen if he caught wind of me being with Dillon.
-I wanted more than anything for Dillon to somehow wash all the pain away.
+I was terrified of Conner and unsure of what would happen if he caught wind of me being with Dillon.
+I wanted, more than anything, for Dillon to somehow wash all the pain away.
 I wanted to know what his soft lips felt like.
 I wanted to make love with him and let him replace every fingerprint of Conner’s and every piece of skin that he had brushed upon me.
-More than that, I wanted his spirit to cover all the evil Conner’s had placed over my soul.
+More than that, I wanted his spirit to cover all the evil Conner had placed over my soul.

 “Jade, I’m just gonna drop you off a little ways from the store.
 Don’t want no static from the Taylors or with your pa.
 I’m not doin’ you no disrespect.
 I’ve had a fine evening with you, Jade.
 Just don’t want no worries.”